shorebirdtech/shorebird/NOTES_ON_CODEPUSH.md

 # Code push Notes

-Just place to keep running notes about our development of codepush for Flutter.
+Just place to keep running notes about our development of code push for Flutter.

 ## Server push vs. code push